-- 5.2.7.3 A runway side stripe marking shall consist of two stripes, one placed along each edge of the runway with the outer edge of each stripe approximately on the edge of the runway, except that, where the runway is greater than 60 m in width, the stripes should be located 30 m from the runway centre line. - 5.2.7.4 Where a runway turn pad is provided, it is recommended that the runway side stripe marking should be continued between the runway and the runway turn pad.
+- 5.2.7.3 A runway side stripe marking shall consist of two stripes, one placed along each edge of the runway with the outer edge of each stripe approximately on the edge of the runway, except that, where the runway is greater than 60 m in width, the stripes should be located 30 m from the runway centre line - 5.2.7.4 Where a runway turn pad is provided, it is recommended that the runway side stripe marking should be continued between the runway and the runway turn pad.

-5.2.7.5 A runway side stripe shall have an overall width of at least 0.9 m on runways 30 m or more in width and at least 0.45 m on narrower runways.

-5.2.8 Taxiway centre line marking
+- 5.2.7.5 A runway side stripe shall have an overall width of at least 0.9 m on runways 30 m or more in width and at least 0.45 m on narrower runways. - 5.2.8 Taxiway centre line marking

-- 5.2.8.1 Taxiway centre line marking shall be provided on a paved taxiway and apron where the code number is 3 or 4 in such a way as to provide continuous guidance between the runway centre line and aircraft stands. - 5.2.8.2 It is recommended that Taxiway centre line marking should be provided on a paved taxiway and apron where the code number is 1 or 2 in such a way as to provide continuous guidance between the runway centre line and aircraft stands. - 5.2.8.3 Taxiway centre line marking shall be provided on a paved runway when the runway is part of a standard taxi-route and: - a) there is no runway centre line marking; or - b) where the taxiway centre line is not coincident with the runway centre line.
+- 5.2.8.1 Taxiway centre line marking shall be provided on a paved taxiway, de-icing/anti-icing facility and apron where the code number is 3 or 4 in such a way as to provide continuous guidance between the runway centre line and aircraft stands. - 5.2.8.2 Recommendation.- Taxiway centre line marking should be provided on a paved taxiway and apron where the code number is 1 or 2 in such a way as to provide continuous guidance between the runway centre line and aircraft stands. - 5.2.8.3 Taxiway centre line marking shall be provided on a paved runway when the runway is part of a standard taxi-route and: - a. there is no runway centre line marking; or